mailpoet/mailpoet/mailpoet/tests/performance/README.md

 # MailPoet Performance Tests

 Automated k6 performance tests for MailPoet.
-To be used for benchmarking performance (both single user and under load) by simulating and measuring the response time of browser-level and protocol-lever tests (protocol-level to be added later).
+To be used for benchmarking performance (both single user and under load) by simulating and measuring the response time of browser-level and protocol-lever tests (protocol-level yet to be implemented).

 ## Table of contents